How to remortgage if you’re self-employed

 If possible, also provide the lender with a good business plan and growth strategy.
 An accountant can help you with earnings and tax calculations if you need support.

-Confirm your financial stability
+Prove your financial stability and cash flow

 Some lenders are happy to make concessions around the issue of stable income if they know that you are self-employed